dask/dask/docs/source/use-cases.rst

 Below we give specific examples of how people use Dask.
 We start with large NumPy/Pandas/List examples because they're somewhat more familiar to people looking at "big data" frameworks.
-We then follow with ad-hoc scheduling examples, which tend to be applicable more often, and are arguably a bit more interesting.
+We then follow with custom scheduling examples, which tend to be applicable more often, and are arguably a bit more interesting.